SimpleFX Review – Spreads, Leverage, Demo & More

 Before we wrap up this SimpleFX review, we need to address the elephant in the room – a mountain of complaints about SimpleFX you can find online on forums and subreddits.
-The company is in business since 2014 and if it was that bad as some of these users claim it to be, it would be gone long time ago.
+The company is in business since 2014 and if it was as bad as some of these users claim it to be, it would be gone a long time ago.

 It is hard to verify the veracity of those claims as they could easily be fabricated by a competitor but could also be a complaint by real users.
 It is most likely a mix of both cases.

 Our advice would be to test it out slowly and with little funds and see it for yourself.
-Another advice would be to use this platform exclusively for day trading as their overnight swap rates are awfully high making it completely unreasonable to leave funds in a position after 00:00 UTC.
+Another piece of advice would be to use this platform exclusively for day trading as their overnight swap rates are awfully high making it completely unreasonable to leave funds in a position after 00:00 UTC.

 SimpleFX review – is it legit?

 If you are into anonymous and highly leveraged trading where you can deposit Bitcoin to trade traditional financial assets like indices, metals, or fiat currencies – this is the platform for you.
 But keep in mind it is an unregulated platform and in case things go south with the platform or your personal account – you are on your own and most likely get the short end of the stick.
 Furthermore, SimpleFX offers various affiliate programs.